Group Dance Classes

 NE PORTLAND (Parkrose) 4848 NE 105th Ave.,97220

-Classes and Lessons: We encourage partner changes but they are up to the individual.
+We encourage partner changes in classes, but up to the individual.
+Events are all-ages.

 Follow Us